gilmoreorless/moment-timezone-data-webpack-plugin/README.md

 | Strip locales & tz data |   60 KiB (~5%)  |  20 KiB (~19%) |

 (Testing done with `webpack@4.28.3`, `moment@2.23.0`, `moment-timezone@0.5.23`.)

+Even if you still need all the time zones available, reducing the data to a much smaller date range can produce significant file size savings.
+Building the above example file with data for all zones from 2018 to 2028 produces a file size of 288KiB, or 74KiB gzipped.

 ### ⚠️ Make sure you know what you’re doing ❗️️